usagi-flow/evil-helix/README.md

 ## Development

-Keep in mind the `main` branch is regularly being rebased onto the upstream `master` branch.
+Keep in mind the `main` branch may be rebased onto the upstream `master` branch.